A trek will be conducted at Moolooloo Station

 More information can be found here.

 To date the impact of the trek on participants and families has been excellent.
-The program has been independently evaluated by the Australian Centre for Post Traumatic Mental Health.
-The RAR Association is keen to continue the program and convincing those who make decisions in this area, that this approach to military stress is a valuable adjunct to other methods of treatment.
-The association believes that the philosophy is sound and may have wider application within the military and other organisations.
+The program has been independently evaluated by a number of organisations and individuals with new bench- marks set.
+This approach to stress illness is a valuable adjunct to other methods of treatment.
+The Foundation knows that the philosophy is sound and may have wider application within the military and other first responder organisations.